By Gianni Tedesco. Last updated: 2018-04-09

 The aims are to produce a network IDS which supports various detection techniques, is reliable and easy to develop decoders for, and which evaluates large existing rule-sets efficiently.

-Right now the rules are compiled directly in to the rule optimizer.
 When run, the optimizer produces a tree of C and x86-64 assembly files.
 The intermediate representation is a decision tree.
-The decision tree is optimised fully if it is small, or heuristically if it is large.
+The decision tree is optimised fully by brute force if it is small, or heuristically if it is large.
 The heuristics chosen seem to work better than established, entropy-based, systems such as ID3.

 Code generation is pretty straightforward.
 But we're avoiding doing register allocation.
 We may need it eventually but it's not clear.
 The current scheme has pre-defined roles for registers and it can elide all repetetive loads.